vectordotdev/vector/docs/manual/setup/getting-started.md

 echo 'Hello World!' | vector --config ./vector.toml
 ```

-The `echo` statement sends a single log to Vector over `STDIN`.
+The `echo` statement sends a single log to Vector via stdin.
 The `vector...` command starts Vector with our
 previously created config file.

-The event we've just sent will be received by our `sources.foo` component, then sent onto the `sinks.bar` component,
+The event we've just sent will be received by our `sources.in` component, then sent onto the `sinks.out` component,
 which will, in turn, echo it back to the console:

 ```text